If you like my blog, I think you'll love my books.

 Resilient: How Minimalism Helps You Cope With the Challenges of Life (paid link), was written in response to the difficulties we faced in 2020, as all of us struggled to meet the situation presented by COVID-19.
 This book has practical action tips, but it is also about mindset, and the power we humans have to learn and adapt to new situations.
-During challenging times, and when we encounter any of life's difficulties, hope and resilience are our allies.
+Not only during a pandemic, but any time we encounter life's challenges and difficulties, hope and resilience are our allies.

 Since it's hard to be patient or flexible when we're locked into frantic schedules and hemmed in by clutter, simplifying is the way to move forward.
 In order to find the freedom to cope, we need lives filled with more of what we love, and less of what we don't.

 Resilient will show you how to rise above the circumstances.

 Uncluttered: Make Space and Time for the Life of Your Dreams (paid link).
 I was able to create a comprehensive handbook for a simpler life — not a one-size-fits-all approach, but a creative, multi-faceted guide to help you

 - remove the stuff that's bogging you down